ansys/pymotorcad/doc/source/user_guide/index.rst

 PyMotorCAD can be used to define Adaptive Templates Scripts for designing models with geometries that cannot be modelled using the standard Motor-CAD template geometries.
+Adaptive Templates Scripts can be defined using the internal Geometry -> Editor -> Adaptive Templates tab, and are run whenever the Motor-CAD geometry is created.

 For more information on Adaptive Templates Scripting, see :ref:`ref_adaptive_templates_UG`.

 Backwards compatibility with old scripts